What happens at an interim order review?

 - the circumstances at the time the interim order was made, summarised in the decision of the panel

 - any change of circumstances since then.

-If the panel wishes, it can see the transcript of the first full interim order hearing where the nurse or midwife made representations.
+If the panel wishes, it can see the transcript of the first full interim order hearing where the nurse, midwife or nursing associate made representations.
 Previous transcripts can be made available to panels sitting on later interim order review hearings if necessary, but they are not provided as standard.

-If the nurse or midwife has never attended in person or via a representative and made representations, future panels will not need a transcript and the previous decision notice will suffice.
+If the nurse, midwife or nursing associate has never attended in person or via a representative and made representations, future panels will not need a transcript and the previous decision notice will suffice.

 A panel’s powersBack to top

 A panel can review the interim order at either a private meeting or a public hearing.
 The panel then may:

 - revoke the interim order or revoke any condition imposed by the interim order

 - vary any condition imposed by the interim order

 - replace an interim conditions of practice order with an interim suspension order for the remainder of the duration of the interim order